-- 3. The subdivision of land shall not be established when it would be reasonably foreseeable that the development or use would require structural flood hazard reduction measures within the channel migration zone or floodway.
-When evaluating alternate flood control measures or floodplain restoration opportunities, the removal or relocation of structures in flood-prone areas shall be given consideration. - D. Critical Saltwater Habitats. - 1.
-Critical saltwater habitats require a higher level of protection due to the important ecological functions they provide.
-Nonresidential docks, bulkheads, bridges, fill, floats, jetties, utility crossings and other human-made structures shall not intrude into or over critical saltwater habitats except in the following circumstances, and only when the applicable use or modification standards are also met (Chapter 22.600). - a.
+- a.
 The public's need for such an action or structure is clearly demonstrated, and the proposal is consistent with protection of the public trust. - b.
-Avoidance of impacts to critical saltwater habitats by an alternative alignment or location is not feasible or would result in unreasonable and disproportionate cost to a complish the same general purpose.
-A cost analysis may be required to a ssist with the feasibility determination. - c.
+Avoidance of impacts to critical saltwater habitats by an alternative alignment or location is not feasible or would result in unreasonable and disproportionate cost to accomplish the same general purpose.
+A cost analysis may be required to assist with the feasibility determination. - c.
 The project, a long with any required mitigation, will result in no net loss of ecological functions associated with critical saltwater habitat. - d.
 The project is consistent with the state's interest in resource protection and species recovery. - 2.
 When a habitat survey (see Section 22.700.145, Biological and habitat surveys) is required pursuant to the applicable use or modification section, the Kitsap County Shoreline Inventory and Characterization report shall be consulted as a basis for existing conditions, along with appropriate field verification.
 See the applicable sections for specific measures necessary for minimization and mitigation of impacts to critical saltwater habitats. - 3.
 Critical saltwater habitats include (see Chapter 22.150, Definitions, for more detail): - a.
 Kelp beds. - b.
 Eelgrass beds. - c.
-Spawning and holding areas for forage fish, such as herring, smelt and sand lance. - d.
+Spawning and holding a reas for forage fish, such as herring, smelt and sand lance. - d.
 Shellfish beds (subsistence, commercial and recreational). - e.
 Mudflats. - f.
 Intertidal habitats with vascular plants. - g.
 Areas with which priority species have a primary association. - E. Geologically Hazardous Areas.
 Channel migration zones shall be classified as landslide hazard areas, and may be either high geologic hazard or low geologic hazard depending on the site characteristics outlined in Section 19.400.410(A).
 Channel migration zone maps can be found in Appendix D to the ordinance codified in this title.

-F. Wetlands
+F. Wetlands.